 From 2021 onwards turnover and value added are published for financial and insurance activities (TOL K) on top of the number of enterprises and the number of personnel.
 EU grant funding has been received for the renewal of statistics compilation in 2020 to 2022.

-There are two small enterprises engaged in the manufacture of tobacco products (TOL 12000), and the turnover of both enterprises exceeds the statistical limit.
+There are two small enterprises engaged in the manufacture of tobacco products (TOL 12000).
 The data on these enterprises are not published for the industry they represent, and neither enterprise is included in the combined figures for all industries.
 Publishing these data would lead to the protection of data on industries that are significantly more important.
 Financial statements of enterprises are published for industries B to S Financial statement statistics for credit institutions, investment service companies, life insurance and non-life insurance companies can be found from separate database tables.
 These tables include only companies that are supervised by the Financial Supervisory Authority.
 Thus the tables do not cover for example foreign filiates operating in Finland.
 With a few exceptions, the financial statement data for industries B to S excl.
 K are published by main category and at the 2-digit level of the Standard Industrial Classification.

 The financial statement statistics on credit institutions, statistics on investment service